sdingcn/closure/README.md

   expressions evaluate to references of objects;
   both `letrec` and `( <callee> <expr>* )` use pass-by-reference.
 + Three object types, all immutable: `Void` (0), `Int` (1), `Closure` (2).
+  Closures can be used as records / structs as shown in the above example.
 + Variables cannot be re-bound.
 + The evaluation order of `lambda` and `letrec` is left-to-right.
 + Simple periodic GC with compaction.